cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

 * **`certificates`**

   Describes [certificates](#certificate) that should be added to the transaction.
-It may contain an empty array or be omitted if not required.<br><br>
+It's optional - it can be set to `null`, or omitted.<br><br>

 * **`mintings`**

-  Describes [minting](#mint) and burning operations within the current transaction.<br><br>
+  Describes [minting](#mint) and burning operations within the current transaction.
+It's optional - it can be set to `null`, or omitted.

   >**Note:** if you create a new token, you must add it to `outputs` to specify the destination address.
 You must also specify the minimum required amount of lovelaces for it there.
 If you do not provide Inputs for this, the wallet will have to provide them on behalf of the user.
 If you are burning an existing user token, you are not required to specify `outputs`, as this is part of change management, which should be handled by the wallet.
 It may contain an empty array or be omitted if not required.

 * **`metadata`**

   An object describing a set of [metadata](#metadata) that you want to include in the transaction.
-It may contain an empty array or be omitted if not required.
+It's optional - it can be set to `null`, or omitted.

   Consists of two fields: